 Now that we know our COM port the next step is to install a Serial Terminal - if you're computer savvy, any serial terminal will do.
 PuTTY is free application that works extremely well.
 You can download it here.
 Once installed, open the application and select "Serial" - Change the Serial Line to the COM port noted above.
 Baud rate defaults to 9600.

 Most of the menus are straightforward (and options may change as the firmware evolves).
-Each letter surrounded by a parentheses is a menu option.
+Each letter surrounded by a parentheses is a menu option - you must hit Enter to execute a command.
 If you are connecting to the circuit while the cluster is connected and powered you can manipulate the instrument cluster with the first section.
 The second section relates to settings that will need to be saved with the "(W)rite to EEPROM" option.
 Display VIN and Display Registers are used for troubleshooting purposes.

 The stock Miata oil pressure input is wired to a 10psi pressure switch.
 Whenever the pressure drops below 10psi, the gauge needle drops to the left peg.
 The stock gauges movement is affected by coolant temperature and RPM - which make for a very elaborate fabrication of a real mechanical oil pressure gauge.
 At the lower idle RPM's of the GM engines, it can be difficult to determine if the needle is off the peg - and for track use, lets be frank - nothing can replace a classic mechanical oil gauge.